FauconSpartiate/Kankerdle/README.md

 ### Play on Web

-Visit [Wordle on my server](http://wordle.linloir.cn) to play the online version
+Visit [Kankerdle on my server](http://Kankerdle.linloir.cn) to play the online version

 ### Play on Android